0xdomyz/dwopt/README.rst

 or write sql strings in python scripts?

 The Python package **dwopt**
-provides Excel-pivot-table-like and dataframe-summary-methods-like API, driven by sql templates, under a flexible summary query building framework.
+provides classes to directly operate on database tables, driven by sql templates, under a flexible summary query building framework.

+Speficially, it provides Excel-pivot-table-like API, dataframe-summary-methods-like API, and DDL/DML statements, metadata query wrappers.

 See the Features and the Walk Through section for examples.